Offer Letters and Separation Agreements

 Offer letters and Separation Agreements are two sides of the same coin.
 An offer letter is forward looking.
 It defines the employer’s and employee’s respective rights and obligations on a going forward basis.
-A Separation Agreement, on the other hand, is rearward looking.
+A separation agreement (or severance agreement), on the other hand, is rearward looking.
 It defines the parties’ rights and obligations post-employment.
 Both documents are vitally important and should be negotiated, drafted, and executed with extreme care.
-At the law offices of Maya Murphy, P.C., we assist our clients in all aspects of employment law in New York and Connecticut, including offer letters and Separation Agreements.
+At Maya Murphy, we assist our clients in all aspects of employment law in New York and Connecticut, including offer letters and Separation Agreements.

 An offer letter should set forth clearly and comprehensively the pertinent terms and conditions of employment: position, responsibilities, location, term, compensation (salary and bonus, if any), benefits (including vacation and whether accrued and unused vacation will be compensated upon termination), as well as any other bargained for terms or conditions.
 Ideally, an offer letter should apprise both employer and employee of exactly what is required from each of them.

 Most separation agreements contain restrictive covenants—confidentiality, non-solicitation, or non-competition clauses.
 The first two—confidentiality and non-solicitation—are typically non-controversial, as they often confirm pre-existing obligations owed an employer by a former employee.
 The last—non-competition—is usually a point of contention, as it impacts directly the employee’s ability to find a new position.

 Do not be surprised by the length of a separation agreement.
 A federal statute called the Older Worker’s Benefit and Protection Act requires the inclusion of extensive release language, and such things as a 21-day review and 7-day revocation period.
 Here are some of the other things you should be on the lookout for: